 The more specific that your doctor is about your limitations, the better your chances are of being approved for disability benefits.
 If you are unable to work due to limitations from your disease, you may still qualify for disability through a residual functioning capacity assessment.

-If you haven’t applied yet, or if you have applied and were denied, remember that medical evidence listed in the Blue Book is arguably the most important factor in your Social Security disability claim for arthritis.
+If you have osteoarthritis and you haven’t applied yet, or if you have applied and were denied, remember that medical evidence listed in the Blue Book is arguably the most important factor in your SSDI application for arthritis.

 While you don’t need to provide medical documentation to the SSA yourself, it is helpful to be as organized as possible.
 When you visit your doctor, it is a good idea to present a written list of symptoms and side-effects that you are experiencing.